Hibiscus Tea and Hydrochlorothiazide: Can You Take Them Together?

 What happens when you take hibiscus tea with hydrochlorothiazide?

 Hibiscus tea is brewed from the dried calyces of Hibiscus sabdariffa, known regionally as roselle, sorrel, agua de Jamaica, karkade, or bissap.
-It is a popular cardiovascular tonic with a long history of traditional use for high blood pressure, and modern randomized trials confirm that daily consumption of two to three cups can lower systolic blood pressure by roughly 5 to 10 mmHg in adults with mild hypertension.
+It has a long history of traditional use for high blood pressure, and modern randomized trials confirm that regular daily consumption can modestly lower systolic blood pressure in adults with mild hypertension.

-Hydrochlorothiazide (HCTZ) is a thiazide diuretic prescribed for hypertension and edema.
-It works on the distal convoluted tubule of the kidney, blocking the sodium-chloride symporter so that more sodium and water are excreted, with consequent loss of potassium and magnesium.
+Hydrochlorothiazide (HCTZ) is a thiazide diuretic prescribed for hypertension and fluid retention.
+It works on the distal tubule of the kidney, blocking the sodium-chloride symporter so that more sodium and water are excreted, with some loss of potassium and magnesium as well.

 Why is this important?

-For some patients, the additive blood pressure effect is welcome: hibiscus is sometimes recommended as a complement to standard antihypertensive therapy.
-The problem is that the effect is not always predictable, and several real-world risks come with it.
+For some patients the additive blood pressure effect is welcome, and hibiscus is sometimes used as a complement to standard therapy.
+But the effect is not always predictable, and a few real-world risks come with it.

-The first risk is symptomatic hypotension.
-Older patients, those on multiple antihypertensives (an ACE inhibitor or ARB plus HCTZ plus a calcium channel blocker is a common regimen), or anyone who is already running on the lower edge of their target blood pressure can develop dizziness, lightheadedness on standing, falls, or fatigue when daily hibiscus is added.
+The first is symptomatic low blood pressure.
+Older adults, people on more than one blood pressure medication, or anyone already near the bottom of their target range can develop dizziness, lightheadedness on standing, falls, or fatigue when daily hibiscus is added to HCTZ.

-The second risk is electrolyte disturbance.
-HCTZ already causes potassium and magnesium wasting.
-Hibiscus adds further diuretic effect and may itself contribute to potassium loss, raising the chance of hypokalemia.
-Low potassium can cause muscle cramps, weakness, palpitations, and in severe cases dangerous cardiac arrhythmias, particularly in patients who are also on digoxin or QT-prolonging drugs.
+The second is electrolyte disturbance.
+HCTZ already tends to lower potassium and magnesium.
+Hibiscus adds further diuretic effect and may itself contribute to potassium loss, raising the chance of low potassium — which can cause muscle cramps, weakness, palpitations, and, in severe cases, dangerous heart rhythm problems, especially in people also taking digoxin or other rhythm-sensitive drugs.

-The third risk is the increased HCTZ exposure suggested by the animal pharmacokinetic data.
-Higher drug levels mean a higher likelihood of HCTZ's typical side effects: hyperuricemia and gout flares, hyperglycemia, mild dyslipidemia, hyponatremia, and increased photosensitivity.
+The third is the possible increase in HCTZ exposure suggested by the animal data.
+Higher drug levels could mean more of HCTZ's typical side effects, such as raised uric acid and gout flares, higher blood sugar, low sodium, and increased sun sensitivity.
+Because this part rests on animal evidence, it is a reason for sensible caution rather than alarm.

 What should you do?